 Mother and teacher-reported scales are formed from principal components analyses of the following behavioural ratings.
 The respondent grades the incidence of the behaviour in the child along a 1-100 scale, where the definitions of 1 and 100 vary according to the behaviour being described.
 Mother reported at age 5: Anti-social: disobedient, destructive, aggressive, irritable, restless and tantrum Neurotic: miserable, worried, fearful, fussy and complains of aches and pains Teacher reported variables from age 10: scales are formed according to the suggestions made in Osborn and Milbank (1987).
 Application: 15 items, including the child's concentration and perseverance and his/her ability to understand and complete complex tasks.
 Clumsiness: 12 items, includes items on bumping into things, and the use of small objects such as scissors.
-Exhibitions and the second state of the secon $H{periodicula}$, O items, includes item very similar to those which generate the mother reported anxiety scale Child reported variables at age 10: Locus of control: CAROLOC score for locus of control (Gammage, 1975).
-Self-esteem: LAWSEO score for self-confidence (Lawrence, 1973, 1978).
+Extroversion: 6 items concerning talkativeness and an explicit question about extroversion.
+Hyperactivity : 6 items, includes the items squirmy, excitable, twitches, hums and taps.
+Anxious: 9 items, includes items very similar to those which generate the mother reported anxiety scale.
+Child reported variables at age 10: Locus of control: CAROLOC score for locus of control (Gammage, 1975).
+Self-esteem: LAWSEQ score for self-confidence (Lawrence, 1973, 1978).
 Mother-reported variable at age 16: Anxiety: Derived from a principal components analysis of the mother's reports of the applicability to the child of the following descriptions: worried; solitary; miserable; fears new; fussy; obsessed with trivia; sullen; and cries for little cause.
 Osborn and Milbank (1987) include two further scales; peer relations and conduct disorder, but we do not include these in our analysis as we find they have no relationship with earnings.